Closed league

 In sports, a closed league is a type of sports league where the number and identity of the teams taking part in the sports league activities does not change from year to year due to the performance of the member teams.
 A closed league is the opposite of leagues with promotion and relegation systems (often referred to as open leagues) where teams can be sent down to lower leagues if their performance is poor enough.
-Closed leagues are the most common form of sports leagues in North America and is also a common form of sports league in Australia and Singapore.
-Motorsport series such as Formula one have also been described as closed leagues.
-Closed leagues are sometimes considered a form of sport monopoly.
+Closed leagues are the most common form of sports leagues in North America and Australia and are also a common form of sports league in Singapore.
+Motorsport series such as Formula One have also been described as closed leagues.
+Closed leagues are sometimes considered a form of sport monopoly or cartel.

 Development

 Closed leagues developed in North America during the 19th Century because of the distances between cities, with some teams separated by half of the North American continent, resulting in high traveling costs.
 The National League of Professional Base Ball Clubs was established in 1876, and its founders determined that they must make baseball's highest level of competition a "closed shop", with a strict limit on the number of teams, and with each member having exclusive local rights.
 This guarantee of a place in the league year after year would permit each club owner to monopolize fan bases in their respective exclusive territories and give them the confidence to invest in infrastructure, such as improved ballparks.
 This in turn would guarantee the revenues needed to support traveling across the continent.

 In contrast, the shorter distances between urban areas in England allowed more clubs to develop large fan bases without incurring the same travel costs as in North America.
 When The Football League, now known as the English Football League, was founded in 1888, it was not intended to be a rival of The Football Association but rather the top competition within it.
 The new league was not universally accepted as England's top competition right away.
 To help win fans of clubs outside The Football League, a system was established in which the worst teams at the end of each season would need to win re-election against any clubs wishing to join.
 The rival Football Alliance was then formed in 1889.
 When the two merged in 1892 it was not on equal terms, with most of the Alliance clubs being put into new Football League Second Division, whose best teams would move up to the First Division in place of its worst teams.
 Another merger with the top division of the Southern League in 1920 helped form the Third Division in a similar fashion, firmly establishing the principles of promotion and relegation.